mossrich/PowershellRecipes/README.md

 GroupableGrid.ps1	- WPF Grid that allows grouping by a heading

+ID3v1-Edit.ps1 - Parse and set ID3v1 tags in the last 128 bytes of a file

 ListWP.ps1	- List Worker Processes

 Microsoft.PowerShell_profile.ps1	- settings for the Powershell console at startup